Controlling inversion and time-reversal symmetries by subcycle pulses in the one-dimensional extended Hubbard model: Steady electric current in a 1D superconducting state

 \section{Steady electric current in a 1D superconducting state}

 Here, we demonstrate numerically that the SEC is induced in a superconducting state of the 1D half-filled negative-$U$ Hubbard model by applying a subcycle pulse.
-Using an electric pulse given by $E(t)=E_0 e^{-(t-t_0)^2/(2t_\mathrm{d}^2)} \cos\left[\Omega(t-t_0) + \phi_\text{CEP} \right]$, we can generate a subcycle pulse by tuning $t_\text{d}$ and $\Omega$ [see Fig.~1(a) in the main text].
-Figure~\ref{FigS2}(a) shows $j(t)$ for the 1D half-filled Hubbard model with $U=-10$ after the ground state at $t=0$ is excited by the same subcycle pulse as in Figs.~1(c)--1(e) in the main text.
-Since there is a finite superfluid weight for the ground state of the 1D Hubbard model even at half filling, the SEC can be induced in the same way as in the 1DEHM with $(U,V)=(10,3)$ discussed in the main text.
+Figure~\ref{FigS2}(a) shows the results of $j(t)$ for the 1D half-filled Hubbard model with $U=-10$ after the ground state at $t=0$ is excited by the same subcycle pulse as in Figs.~\ref{Fig1}(c)--\ref{Fig1}(e).
+Since there is a finite superfluid weight for the ground state of the 1D Hubbard model even at half filling, the SEC can be induced in the same way as in the 1DEHM with $(U,V)=(10,3)$.
 The induced SEC becomes larger by applying a pulse with larger $E_{0}$, as shown in Fig.~\ref{FigS2}(b).
 Notice also that the UO is absent in a photoexcited superconducting state, while it is present for the case of the 1DEHM with $(U,V)=(10,3)$.